 Another name of the pronghorn (Antilocapra americana) is American antelope, which is somewhat misleading, as it is not a true antelope, but forms a separate family, Antilocapridae – a name constructed from the Greek words for antelope and goat.
 The name pronghorn refers to the short, straight horns, which are forked.
 When the Europeans came to America, this species was unbelievably abundant in the West.
 However, uncontrolled hunting caused this iconic animal to have been almost eradicated by around 1900.
 Following conservation efforts in later years, it is now common again many places in the West.

 A rain shower has drenched this pronghorn, Yellowstone National Park, Wyoming.
 (Photo copyright © by Kaj Halberg)

 The pretty Kashmir acanthus (Strobilanthes wallichii) is found from Pakistan east to Bhutan, growing between 2,700 and 3,600 metres altitude.
 The specific name was given in honour of Danish physician and botanist Nathaniel Wallich (1786-1854), who studied the Indian and Himalayan flora in the early 1800s.
-The genus Strobilanthes is presented in depth elsewhere on this website, see Mountains plants: Plants of the Himalaya.
+The genus Strobilanthes is presented in depth on the page Plants – Mountains plants: Himalayan flora.

 Kashmir acanthus, covered in raindrops from a recent shower, Shyabru, Langtang National Park, central Nepal.
 (Photo copyright © by Kaj Halberg)